sickozell/SickoCV/README.md

 Use Clear options to unload samples from slots.
 Just right-click over the led areas or the displays to access the quick-load menus.

+**Set samples root folder**
+Once a folder is set, 'Samples browser' option is activated in the quick load menu (right click in the relative led slot area/display) to quickly choose samples from the selected folder.

 **Interpolation**
 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
 - 'No interpolation' can be used when sample rates match and speed is 100% constant
-- 'Linear 1' and 'Linear 2' interpolates the samples with different weighted averages
+- 'Linear 1' and 'Linear 2' interpolate the samples with different weighted averages
 - 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default)

 **Anti-aliasing filter**